 “I am!” yelled Maia.

-As quick as a flash, she spun upon her heels and ran up the lane, pulling a startled Xuthus in her wake.
-Lodus broke free of Hestia in his panic to follow and accidentally pushed her into the wrecked junction box, leaving his sister shouting obscenities in his wake as she hurried to scramble free of the mangled wiring.
-Hestia quickly got back to her feet but when she tried to run after him she was abruptly yanked to a stop from behind.
-She glanced back in terror and saw her coat impaled upon a jagged piece of twisted metal, then screamed and dived for cover as the first wolf leapt past in pursuit of her fleeing friends.
-The second wolf had halted just metres away and was regarding her with a cold electronic stare.
+As quick as a flash, she spun on her heels and ran up the lane, pulling a startled Xuthus in her wake.
+In his panic to follow, Lodus broke free of Hestia and accidentally shoved her into the wrecked junction box, leaving his sister shouting obscenities as she fought to untangled herself from the wiring.
+Finally scrambling free, Hestia leapt to her feet and tried to run after Lodus, only to be abruptly yanked to a stop from behind.
+She glanced back in terror and saw her coat was impaled on a jagged piece of twisted metal, then screamed and dived for cover as the first wolf leapt past in pursuit of her fleeing friends.
+The second wolf, having halted a few metres away, regarded her with a cold electronic stare.

 “Good doggy,” whispered Hestia.
 Her fingers feverishly worked to unhook her coat from where it was snagged.
 “Not a big bad wolf at all, are you?”

 The wolf did not move.
-Hestia wondered if she had addled its AI brain, for the concept of being a good doggy was probably quite alien to what had been designed as a huge automated terror machine.
-As she slowly lifted herself from the floor for the second time, her fingers closed upon a section of branch that had broken from a nearby tree.
+Hestia wondered if she had addled its AI brain.
+The concept of being a good doggy was probably quite alien to what had been designed as a huge automated terror machine.
+As she slowly lifted herself from the floor for the second time, her fingers closed on a short length of branch that had fallen from a nearby tree.
 It was too small to use as a weapon, but then she had an idea.